- Get Involved

 Hosting NewsTrain brings home affordable training in the skills that matter most to journalists in your area.

 NewsTrain workshops begin with a request from a host committee of journalists from an area in the United States or Canada.

 A host committee consists of six to 15 representatives from local news organizations, regional AP bureaus, state press and broadcast groups, journalism association chapters, and college journalism schools.

 How does my committee apply?

 There is an online application form for the committee to fill out.
-This is the form for 2019; it will give you a sense of the questions that are asked, but applications are closed for 2019.

 How are sites selected?